 - A high standard of cleanliness.
 Call me unrealistic, but I feel like noticeably clean sheets and towels, plus a bathroom that looks like it is disinfected regularly really isn’t much to ask for from a place offering accommodations.

 - Close proximity to the things we want to do.
-This one may seem like a reach and is often difficult to find.
+This one may seem like a reach and is often difficult to find while on a budget.
 But we don’t see the point in staying somewhere if it means trekking an hour into town every day.
+Being close to city centre without high prices was key!

-This place thought of everything.
-We had wristbands that gave us access to our rooms and everything else we may need, including snacks, toiletries, and beer.
+CityHub Amsterdam thought of everything.
+We had wristbands that gave us access to our rooms and everything else we may need, including snacks, toiletries, and cold-tapped beer.
 The bathrooms came stocked with luxurious soaps, fantastic water pressure and there was even a hair straightener.
 I basically hugged the thing, since having to leave mine has meant some awful hair days.

 There is so much good food in Amsterdam and such a wide variety, you could spend your entire trip just eating at amazing places.
 However, that could get pretty pricey.
 We’ve learned that the best way to save on food is to eat a really good breakfast, have some snacks on hand, carry a refillable water bottle, and go cheap for dinner.

 We lucked out being right next door to this amazing gem of a place called the Foodhallen.
 As the name suggests, it’s a hall of food.
-But not just any food, amazing dishes from all over the world and great booze options as well.
+But not just any food, amazing dishes from all over the world, and great booze options as well.
 Our suggestion is getting a few small appetizers from a handful of places.
 DIY tapas!
+They even had vegan fast food!

 Final Tips for Visiting Amsterdam